- Home

 Garlic

 Garlic has been used as a natural remedy for various health concerns for centuries.
-One of the main reasons is that it contains allicin, a plant compound found to help lower blood pressure and protect the body against free radicals (unstable molecules that harm cells and tissues in the body).
+One of the main reasons is that it contains allicin, a plant compound found to help lower blood pressure and protect the body against free radicals (unstable molecules that harm cells and tissues).

-Various studies suggest that allicin may be just as effective as common medicines prescribed to lower blood pressure.
-For example, this study found that the benefits of allicin for CKD may be similar to losartan – a common medicine used to treat high blood pressure.
-In line with this, research suggests that allicin may be effective in improving kidney function.
+Various studies suggest that allicin can be a highly effective way to lower blood pressure.
+For example, this study found that the benefits of allicin for CKD may be similar to those of losartan, a common medicine for treating high blood pressure.
+In line with this, research suggests that allicin may effectively improve kidney function.

 5. Herbs and spices

-Eating less salt is key for kidney health – but this doesn’t have to mean sacrificing flavour.
+Eating less salt is key to kidney health – but this doesn’t have to mean sacrificing flavour.
 Cooking with herbs and spices can make a world of difference to the flavour of your meals.
-Plus, beyond their low sodium content, research shows that many herbs and spices have powerful benefits.
+Alongside their low sodium content, research shows that many herbs and spices offer powerful benefits.

 Check out these six ways to add flavour without salt from Kidney Care UK for more inspiration.